Patrick P. O'Carroll: Personal background

 O'Carroll chairs the Investigations Committee of the President's Council on Integrity and Efficiency (PCIE), which monitors the functions and training of over 6,000 agents in the Federal IG community.

 Prior to his appointment as Inspector General, O'Carroll held other positions in the SSA OIG organization, including Assistant Inspector General for Investigations and Assistant Inspector General for External Affairs.

 O'Carroll also worked for 26 years with the United States Secret Service.
 He worked in the Newark, New Jersey and New York City field offices as both an agent and supervisor.
 O'Carroll served protective assignments for Presidents Jimmy Carter, Ronald Reagan, George H.W.
 Bush, and Bill Clinton.
 As the Assistant Special Agent-in-Charge of the Counterterrorism Section, he coordinated Secret Service participation in the first World Trade Center bombing investigation, the attempted assassination of former President George H.W.
 Bush by Saddam Hussein, and an assassination plot against President Hosni Mubarak of Egypt.
 O'Carroll also supervised investigations involving an airplane crash and shootings at the White House, and coordinated the Secret Service's participation in the Oklahoma City bombing investigation and prosecution.

 Education

 O'Carroll received a B.S. from Mount Saint Mary's College in Emmitsburg, Maryland, and a Master of Forensic Sciences from the George Washington University, Washington, D.C.
 He also attended the National Cryptologic School and the Kennedy School at Harvard University.

 Memberships and associations

 O'Carroll is a member of the International Association of Chiefs of Police and the Association of Government Accountants.
+In 2015, O'Carroll was elected as a fellow of the National Academy of Public Administration.